 DANEL, David (CZE)

 Mr. Danel has won prizes in several national and international competitions including the L. van Beethoven International Violin Competition and the L. Janáček Violin Competition.
 Between 2000 and 2011 he was a member of the Prague Philharmonia (Assistant Principal 2nd violin) and Guest Lecturer at the University of Ostrava.
-Since 2011 he is teaching violin at the Jaroslav Jezek Conservatory of Music, Prague.
+Since 2011 he has been teaching violin at the Jaroslav Jezek Conservatory of Music, Prague.
 His strong interest in contemporary music is reflected in his performances with the new music group MoEns (Mondschein), the international Ostravska Banda, the Prague-based Early Reflections and in his artistic direction of the Prague Modern ensemble (recently awarded Coup de Coeur Award by the French Academy of Charles Cros for the recording Dai Fujikura´s music).
-He is also a founder of the string quartet “fama Q” that has appeared at prestigious festivals such as Contempuls Prague, Prague Spring Festival, MusicOlomouc, Exposition of New Music Brno, Třídení Prague, Space Festival Bratislava (Slovakia), NewMusicMarathon Prague, Der Film (Prague), You:rope Together (Essen, Germany), Evenings of New Music (Bratislava), Magister Ludi Moscow.
+He is also a founder of the string quartet “fama Q” that has appeared at prestigious festivals such as Contempuls Prague, Prague Spring Festival, MusicOlomouc, Exposition of New Music Brno, Třídení Prague, Space Festival Bratislava (SVK), NewMusicMarathon Prague, Der Film (Prague), You:rope Together (Essen, GER), Evenings of New Music (Bratislava), Magister Ludi Moscow.
 With his ensemble, he has toured Romania, Slovakia, USA (Phillips Collection, Washington D.C.) and Japan.

 David Danel enjoys looking for ways to bring the violin into new mediums, and occasionally cooperates with dancers, choreographers, visual artists and narrators.
 He has created multi-art-discipline projects such as “Bach – a story of creation and of fall” for dancer, violinist, narrator and light designer; his experimental “D6” involves a jazz guitarist and an avant-garde percussionist.
 His solo project “NachBach” combines music of J.S.
 Bach and works of important composers of the 20th Century.
 He frequently premieres new works by Czech composers.